vivmost/clash/README.md

 create .env file
 ```

-to start backend or front end server go to their directory and hit below command
+to start backend or front end server go to their directory and hit this command

 ```js
 npm run dev